Mississippi River Delta: Bohemia Spillway

 In 1926, the Bohemia Spillway was proposed as an engineering experiment attempting to create a mechanism to assist levees with controlling high water events.
-Eleven miles of levee were removed at this location, newly purchased land down the river from New Orleans.
+11 miles of levee were removed at this location, newly purchased land down the river from New Orleans.
 This second outlet for the Mississippi river was effective at mitigating flooding upstream during the Great Mississippi Flood of 1927.
-However, the acquisition of this land has controversial history that has its roots in today's coastal restoration efforts.
-The small Black and immigrant communities living on the land at the time were forcefully relocated under "threat of expropriation" and at gunpoint.
-It was documented in newspaper reports that residents were fully compensated for the loss of their land by the Orleans Levee Board, but this has been reviewed in legal cases and proved false.
+The acquisition of this land impacted the small Black and immigrant communities living on the land at the time who were forcefully relocated under "threat of expropriation" and at gunpoint.
+This was documented in newspaper reports that residents were fully compensated for the loss of their land by the Orleans Levee Board, but this has been reviewed in legal cases and proved false.
 It was later revealed that this land was also the site of $43 million worth of oil and gas revenues as of the 1980s, giving residents reason to believe the true motive behind the Bohemia Spillway project was to acquire the oil, not for the sake of science.
 This history of deceit and marginalization and has led to a communal distrust in scientists, and consequently, the Mid-Barataria Sediment Diversion project.